cms-PdmV/GrASP/README.md

 15. `miniaod_status` <text> - MiniAOD request status in McM
 16. `miniaod_output` <text> - MiniAOD request name of output dataset
 17. `interested_pwgs` <text> - comma separated list of interested PWGs of MiniAOD request if it exists, root request otherwise.
 This list is edited from Samples page
 18. `original_interested_pwgs` <text> - comma separated list of interested PWGs of MiniAOD request if it exists, root request otherwise.
 This list is updated from McM during each update and not touched until next update.
-It is used to know which PWGs were added and which ones were removed in Samples page
+It is used to know which PWGs were added and which ones were removed in Samples page and McM
 19. `updated` <integer> - timestamp of when this entry was last updated
 20. `notes` <text> - notes in McM of MiniAOD request if it exists, root request otherwise